KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 In a realtime renderer the cubemap textures may be used as a source for radiance, irradiance and reflection.
 A performant way of achieving this is to store the reflection at different roughness values in mip-levels,
-where mip-level 0 is for a mirror like reflection (roughness = 0) and the last mip-level is for maximum roughness (roughness = 1).
+where mip-level 0 is for a mirror like reflection (roughness = 0) and the last mip-level, where one texel lookup equals the normal distribution over the hemisphere (roughness = 1).
-The lod level is calculated like this:
-lod = roughness * (numberOfMipLevels - 1)

 [Runtime filtering of mip-levels](https://developer.nvidia.com/gpugems/gpugems3/part-iii-rendering/chapter-20-gpu-based-importance-sampling)
 [Creating prefiltered reflection map](https://docs.imgtec.com/Graphics_Techniques/PBR_with_IBL_for_PVR/topics/Assets/pbr_ibl__the_prefiltered_map.html)